Some classes of sequences of Linear Type: Introduction

-The idea of filter-regular sequence was first discussed by Trung and Cu'\`o'ng in \cite{filter-reg}.
-In \cite{f.r seq}, characterization of ideals generated by $d$-sequences is given in terms of filter regular sequences in the associated graded ring.
-Moreover, from the characterizations of filter regular sequences in Note \ref{f.r_equiv_ar}, we have that these sequences are equivalent to almost regular sequences.
-The notion of a $c$-sequence was defined by Kulosman in \cite{c-seq_L.T} as a type of sequence which lies between a $d$-sequence and a sequence of linear type.
-He characterized a $c$-sequence in terms of the homomorphic image of the sequence in the Rees algebra of the ideal generated by the elements of the sequence, forming a $d$-sequence.
-Connections between $c$-sequences and other types of sequences are also mentioned in his work \cite{c-seq_L.T}.
+The theory of \(d\)-sequences was introduced by Huneke in the 1980s \cite{CH1,CH2} as a notion of a "weak" regular sequence, to help in the study of the depth of asymptotic powers of a homogeneous ideal in a graded ring.
+Numerous examples of \(d\)-sequences are provided in \cite{CH1}.
+Recently, combinatorial characterizations for edge binomials of trees and unicycle graphs forming \(d\)-sequences have been given in \cite{AN2, AN1}.

+Huneke (\cite{CH2}) and Valla (\cite{Valla}) independently proved that \(d\)-sequences generate ideals of linear type.
+By the work of Römer in \cite{Rom1}, the degree of the syzygies of the Rees algebras of the ideals generated by \(d\)-sequences is bounded above by the homological degree.
+For the general class of ideals of linear type, it is evident that the first syzygies of the Rees algebras of these ideals are linear in the new set of variables.
+However, it would be interesting to determine if there is a bound on the degrees of the higher syzygies in general.
+In one of the main results in this article, Theorem \ref{LT_no-D}, we show that there is no such bound on the degree of the syzygies for the general class of ideals of linear type.

-Conca, Herzog, and Valla in \cite{CHV} proved that an ideal $I$ is of linear type if its initial ideal with respect to some monomial order $\tau$ is of linear type.
-It is observed that properties like Cohen Macaulayness, normality, etc. are also preserved in moving from $\mathcal{R}(I)$ to $\mathcal{R}(in_{\tau}(I))$.
-This has motivated people to look at the conditions which guarantee a monomial ideal to be of linear type.
-Two primary classes of monomial sequences of Gr\"obner linear type (see subsection \ref{Monomial_Sequences}), $M$-sequences and sequences of interval type, were introduced by Conca and De Negri in \cite{CN}.
-Apart from being of Gr\"obner linear type, the explicit defining relations of Rees algebra are also known for ideals generated by such sequences.
-They proved that for a tree, the ideal generated by paths of length $t$ for all $t \in \NN$ is generated by an $M$-sequence.
+Conca, Herzog, and Valla \cite{CHV} proved that an ideal \( I \) is of (Gröbner) linear type if its initial ideal with respect to some monomial order \( \tau \) is of (Gröbner) linear type.
+It has been observed that properties such as Cohen-Macaulayness and normality are also preserved when moving from \( \mathcal{R}(I) \) to \( \mathcal{R}(\text{in}_{\tau}(I)) \).
+This observation has motivated research into conditions that guarantee a monomial ideal is of linear type.
+A homogeneous ideal \( I \) of a standard graded ring \( A \) is of Gröbner linear type if it is of linear type, and the linear relations of the defining ideal of \( \mathcal{R}(I) \cong A[Y]/J \) form a Gröbner basis with respect to some monomial order on \( A[Y] \).
+An important class of monomial sequences is \( M \)-sequences, introduced by Conca and De Negri in \cite{CN}.
+Besides being of Gröbner linear type, the explicit defining relations of the Rees algebra of ideals generated by such sequences are also known.
+In Section \ref{$M$-sequences and $d$-sequences}, we describe conditions under which an \( M \)-sequence becomes a \( d \)-sequence and vice versa.